Proper Lifting Technique – Bid Adieu to Lower Back Pain

 Start Safely

-Stand with your legs away from hips and put one leg slightly in front of the other.
+Stand with your legs away from your hips and put one leg slightly before the other.
 You may take the object or move down to a kneeling position and pick up the object.
-Make sure your back is upright and your muscles are tight.
-If you are in a kneeling position, it might help to keep the artifact on your bent leg.
+Make sure your back is upright, and your muscles are tight.
+If you are kneeling, it might help to keep the artifact on your bent leg.

 Leg Lifting

-Tighten up your core muscles by practicing a squat or kneeling position and lift straight using your legs – not your back.
-It is often helpful to keep the object near your body while you are lifting.
+Tighten up your core muscles by practicing a squat or kneeling position and lift straight using your legs, not your back.
+Keeping the object near your body while you are lifting is often helpful.

 No Twisting